 No, MSU CVM does not require the GRE General Exam.

 When and how are interview notifications sent?

-For the 2020-2021 application cycle, notifications were sent on a rolling basis via email beginning in September.
-All notifications were sent out by late December.
+For the 2021-2022 application cycle, notifications will be sent on a rolling basis via email beginning in mid-September.
+All notifications will be sent out by late December.

 When is the class chosen and notified?

 The class is typically chosen in mid-February and is notified immediately thereafter.
 Notification letters are sent via email and U.S. mail.

 Is there an alternate list?

 Yes.
 The MSU CVM Admissions Committee creates a list of alternate candidates.
 Lists are designated as Mississippi (resident) alternates, South Carolina (contract) alternates, West Virginia (contract) alternates, and non- resident pool alternates.
 Candidates pulled from these lists are invited to fill appropriate positions as Mississippi resident students, South Carolina contract students, West Virginia contract students, or Mississippi non-resident students if a position becomes available.

 How many students are selected for each first-year class?

 The class size has increased from 95 students to 112 students beginning with the Class of 2025.
 Approximately 45 of that number are Mississippi residents, five are South Carolina students on contract, seven are West Virginia students on contract, and the remainder are non-resident students (from other states, from South Carolina or West Virginia not on contract, or from other countries).